FlipsideCrypto/near-models/README.md

 Any data refresh will need to be done in a batch due to the nature of the receipt x tx hash mapping.
 The view `silver__receipt_tx_hash_mapping` is a recursive AncestryTree that follows linked receipt outcome ids to map all receipts generated in a transaction back to the primary hash.
 Receipts can be generated many blocks after the transaction occurs, so a generous buffer is required to ensure all receipts are captured.

-Models in the `streamline` folder can be run with standard incremental logic up until the 2 final receipt and transaction tables.
+Models in the `streamline` folder can be run with standard incremental logic up until the 2 final receipt and transaction tables (tagged as such, see below).
 The next step, mapping receipts to tx hash over a range, can be run with the following command:

 ```
-dbt run -s tag:s3_manual --vars '{"range_start": 82700000, "range_end": 82750000, "front_buffer": 1, "end_buffer": 1}' -t manual_fix_dev
+dbt run -s tag:receipt_map tag:curated --vars '{"range_start": X, "range_end": Y, "front_buffer": 1, "end_buffer": 1}' -t manual_fix_dev
 ```

 The target name will determine how the model operates, calling a macro `partition_load_manual()` which takes the variables input in the command to set the range.